Events | Contact Us | Home

 RESIDENTS

-What is Stormwater Management?
+What is stormwater?

-Every year millions of gallons of Stormwater, in the form of rain and snow melt, flow through our County.
-The runoff is collected and directed through storm drain systems to local streams, rivers, lakes, ponds and wetlands.
-Stormwater Management keeps our streets and highways dry during average rainstorms and protects our homes from floods during the Spring snow melt & extreme storm events.
-In short, Stormwater Management helps us all to keep our heads above water.
+Stormwater runoff is collected and directed through storm drain systems to local streams, rivers, lakes, ponds and wetlands.
+Stormwater management keeps our streets and highways dry during average rainstorms and protects our homes from floods during extreme storm events and the spring snow melt.
+In short, stormwater management helps us all to keep our heads above water.

-Copyright © 2005-2010 Saratoga County/Cornell Cooperative Extension
+Copyright © 2005-2023 Saratoga County/Cornell Cooperative Extension

 Intermunicipal Stormwater Management Program.
 All rights reserved.